 Inspired by the compassionate love of Christ, Lutheran Family Services walks with the vulnerable, through services that heal, strengthen, and provide hope.

 We believe that all people, from the newborn infant to the most elderly person, deserve to be valued in our community.
 Therefore, Lutheran Family Services is committed to offering love and support to the people it serves, regardless of race, religion, gender, or age, to help equip them to live full and whole lives.

 HistoryFounded in 1948 to provide adoptive placement for babies, over time programs were added to meet new community needs: birth parent counseling, foster care, aging services, international adoptions, services to refugees, aid following disasters, and parent education.
 In 1995 LFS began its unique teen pregnancy prevention program that is provided to middle and high schools in Northern Colorado.
 Since 2000, LFS has added: an African American Caregiver Support Program; an infant adoption awareness training program for healthcare providers; a Fall Prevention hotline for older adults; foster care services for unaccompanied refugee minors; an employment training center for refugees; and basic legal immigration services.
 In 2012 LFS assumed operations of a SafeTouch Body Safety program, family visitation facility and parenting education classes in Weld County, and opened a refugee services office in Albuquerque, New Mexico.
 LFS is now one of the largest private foster care providers in the state and the largest refugee resettlement agency in the Rocky Mountain region.

-- Care management and other direct services to 376 older adults and caregivers
+- Older Adult & Caregiver services to 562 older adults and caregivers

-- Parent education and support and child abuse prevention to 435 adults and 122 children
+- Parent education and support services to 419 individuals

-- Options counseling services to 40 women and 12 of their partners/family members
+- Options counseling services for 50 women and their families

 - Education and enrichment services to more than 10,000 individuals.